Saint John The Baptist – John the Forerunner

 England: The Parish Church of Tenterden, Kent.

-The right hand of John the Baptist, the hand with which he baptized Jesus Christ, can be found in the following places:
+The right hand of John the Baptist, the hand with which he baptized Jesus Christ, is said to be found in the following places:

 Montenegro: Serbian Orthodox Monastery.